 - Mandatory Continuing Education

-- Audible Subscription (if used for educational purposes)
+- Audible Subscription (if used for business purpose)

 - Online Courses

-We all know that being a real estate agent means paying monthly, quarterly, and annual fees.
-Be sure to keep a reasonable log of these as they are all write-offs.
+We all know that being a real estate professional means paying monthly, quarterly, and annual fees.
+Be sure to keep a reasonable log of these as they are a tax write off.

 - MLS Dues